-Frustrations over discrimination and the governments’ failure to consultaffected communities have fostered feelings of disenfranchisement among indigenous and peasant communities.
+Frustrations over discrimination and the governments’ failure to consult affected communities have fostered feelings of disenfranchisement among indigenous and peasant communities.
 Such discontent has expressed itself through elevated levels of social conflict.
-According to the Office of the Peruvian Human Rights Ombudsman (Defensoría del Pueblo) the number of social conflicts more than tripled from 76 in late 2006 to 251 by mid-2011.
-Approximately half of these have entailed violence at some stage.
-In August 2012, the Ombudsman registered 245 conflicts in the country (view graph of conflict levels over past 12 months).
+According to the Office of the Peruvian Human Rights Ombudsman (Defensoría del Pueblo) the number of social conflicts was 191 in January 2020.
+Of those registered since 2017, more than two-thirds (67.5%) relate to ‘socio-environmental disputes’, almost all disputes with mining and oil companies.

 Investment projects involving extractive industries (i.e. mining, oil and gas) have proved a particularly sensitive area.
 Over 50% of reported conflicts are caused by these “socio-environmental” disputes.
 A significant proportion of Peru’s mineral and hydrocarbon deposits are located on or near lands owned by peasant and indigenous communities.
 Accessing mineral deposits often involves moving or displacing those living on or nearby the resource.
 Mineral extraction also places additional demands on scarce resources, such as land and water, which are often crucial for the livelihoods of nearby communities.